-- the Funding Strategy Statement, which in particular highlights how different types of employer in different circumstances have their contributions calculated; - the Statement of Investment Principles (e.g. the discount rate must be consistent with the Fund's asset strategy); - the general governance of the Fund, such as meetings of the Pensions Committee, decisions delegated to officers, the Fund's business plan, etc.; - the Fund's risk register; and - the register of Fund employers.
+- the Funding Strategy Statement, which in particular highlights how different types of employer in different circumstances have their contributions calculated; - the Statement of Investment Principles (e.g. the discount rate must be consistent with the Fund's asset strategy); and - the general governance of the Fund, such as meetings of the Pensions Committee, decisions delegated to officers, the Fund's business plan, etc.